Rotary Kiln Testing in the Innovation Center

 Pilot-scale rotary kiln used for testing

-During both batch and pilot testing, solid samples can be regularly withdrawn from the test kiln in order to determine the material chemistry and physical properties of the material at various intervals.
+During both batch and pilot testing, samples can be regularly withdrawn from the test kiln in order to determine the material chemistry and physical properties at various intervals.
 Material characteristics such as those listed below are commonly analyzed to ensure a product is meeting desired specifications:

 • Flowability